 Health and Welfare Benefits.
 We believe that providing competitive health and welfare benefits at a reasonable cost is an important part of any employee's compensation package and promotes employee health.
 Our executive officers participate in the same health and welfare benefits as our full-time office salaried employees.
-These health and welfare benefits for fiscal 2016 included medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
+These health and welfare benefits for fiscal 2017 included medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
 These benefits, including plan design and cost, are analyzed annually.

 Retirement Benefits.
 We believe that it is important to allow our employees, including our executive officers, the opportunity to save for retirement through our IS&ESOP, which is our defined contribution plan.
 The majority of our U.S.-based employees participate in the IS&ESOP and certain other employees that are members of a collectively bargained agreement or employees of certain of our subsidiaries participate in different retirement plans.
-The IS&ESOP plan includes a 401(k) plan with a company match and two other annual discretionary company contributions, which include an investment savings contribution and an ESOP contribution.
-Company contributions for fiscal 2016 to our defined contribution plan on behalf of our named executive officers can be found under "All Other Compensation for Fiscal 2016" beginning on page 51.
+The IS&ESOP includes a 401(k) plan with a company match and two other annual discretionary company contributions, which include an investment savings contribution and an ESOP contribution.
+Company contributions for fiscal 2017 to our defined contribution plan on behalf of our named executive officers can be found under "All Other Compensation for Fiscal 2017" beginning on page 47.

 Nonqualified Deferred Compensation Plans.
-If an executive officer's compensation exceeds the IRS compensation limit, they are limited in terms of what they can contribute and what we can match in our qualified defined contribution plan.
-To help ensure our executive officers' ability to provide financial security and save for retirement, we maintain three nonqualified deferred compensation plans, which include: The Toro Company Deferred Compensation Plan, or Deferred Plan, the Deferred Plan for Officers and The Toro Company Supplemental Benefit Plan.
-These plans, which are unsecured and unfunded, are described under "Nonqualified Deferred Compensation for Fiscal 2016" beginning on page 56.
+To help ensure our executive officers' ability to provide financial security and save for retirement, we maintain three nonqualified deferred compensation plans, which include: The Toro Company Deferred Compensation Plan, or Deferred Plan, the Deferred Plan for Officers and The Toro Company Supplemental Benefit Plan, or Supplemental Benefit Plan.
+These plans, which are unsecured and unfunded, are described under "Nonqualified Deferred Compensation for Fiscal 2017" beginning on page 52.

 Perquisites.
-The perquisites, as well as the value of such perquisites, provided during fiscal 2016 to our executive officers are described in greater detail in "All Other Compensation for Fiscal 2016" beginning on page 51.
+The perquisites provided during fiscal 2017 to our executive officers are described in "All Other Compensation for Fiscal 2017" beginning on page 47.
 We believe these perquisites are an important part of our overall compensation package and help us attract, retain and reward top executive talent.
 Specifically, we believe that these perquisites assist in promoting the financial security and health of our executive officers and encourage the use and promotion of our products.